-&lt;sup>114 Home Office, 'Report of a Home Office fact-finding mission to Albania,' 31 October to 7 November 2017 (HO FFM report 2017), February 2018, paragraph 2.10.1, URL to three weeks.
+- 11.2.1 The HO FFT noted that there are four psychiatric hospitals in Albania: Tirana, Shkoder, Elbasan and Vlore.
+Apart from chronic cases stay is limited to three weeks.
 The two largest in Vlore (St Patrick's) has 180 beds and Elbasan has 310.
 Around 75% of people in St Patrick's have chronic illnesses and have been there for many years.
-The other two facilities are psychiatric wards of larger hospitals, Tirana has 90 beds (10 for children/adolescents) and Shkoder 35.
+The other two facilities are psychiatric wards of larger hospitals, Tirana has 90 beds (10 for children/adolescents) and Shkoder 35.117 - 11.2.2 The HO FFT was told that there is a ratio of 1.5 psychiatrists per 100,000 of the population.118